uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

 # my neovim config
 This is my very minimul config with no ui clutter.\
-However it does requires ~~fzf~~ ripgrep because mini.pick will use git to find files
+However it does requires ~~fzf~~ ripgrep because mini.pick will use git to find files if you don't have rg
 ## List of my plugins
 ```
 lazy.nvim (Plugin manager)